 The Defense Language Institute Foreign Language Center (DLIFLC) is regarded as one of the finest schools for foreign language instruction in the nation.
-As part of the Army Training and Doctrine Command (TRADOC), the Institute provides resident instruction at the Presidio of Monterey in two dozen languages, five days a week, seven hours per day, with two to three hours of homework each night.
+As part of the Army Training and Doctrine Command (TRADOC), the Institute provides resident instruction at the Presidio of Monterey in about two dozen languages, five days a week, seven hours per day, with two to three hours of homework each night.
 Courses last between 26 and 64 weeks, depending on the difficulty of the language.

 DLIFLC students are taught by more than 2,000 highly educated instructors, 98 percent of whom are native speakers of the languages they teach.